MChatzakis/MChatzakis.github.io/_pages/about.md

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.-->

-I am a Computer Science MSc student at [EPFL, Switzerland](https://www.epfl.ch/en/), and currently a research intern at [CEA, Paris](https://www.cea.fr/), where I focus on <i>scalable time series similarity search for seismic data collections</i>.
+I am a Computer Science MSc student at [EPFL](https://www.epfl.ch/en/), and currently a research intern at [CEA in Paris Paris](https://www.cea.fr/), where I focus on <i>scalable time series similarity search for seismic data collections</i>.

 <!-- I am particurarly interested for distributed time series similarity search and machine learning. -->